-Yes, when it is dry you can paint over acrylic paint with anything except watercolour paints.
+Yes, you can paint over acrylic paint. when it is dry you can paint over acrylic paint with anything, but watercolor paints wont soak into the surface.
 One of the great things about acrylic paint is it makes a great surface to paint on.
 I often use it as a primer on canvas when I am going to paint with oil paints as it makes a really good surface.
 If the acrylic paint is still wet then using oil paints on top can create some strange and interesting effects and the same would be true of enamels.
 However, as long as the acrylic layer is dry you can paint over it very easily.

-Watercolours, guache and many poster paints wont work as well.
+Watercolors, guache and many poster paints wont work as well.
 They soak into the surface rather than sitting on top.
-When acrylic paint is dry it has a plasticised surface that is water resistant so watercolours just dont have anything to soak into.
+When acrylic paint is dry it has a plasticised surface that is water resistant so watercolors just dont have anything to soak into.
 There are of course ways around this.
-If you paint onto the underlying acrylic latyer before it is dry then the pigment in the watercolour or guache will stain the acrlic and dry as part of it
+If you paint onto the underlying acrylic latyer before it is dry then the pigment in the watercolor or guache will stain the acrlic and dry as part of it

 What Paint Can You Use Over Acrylic Paint?